Zilliqa/dev-portal-old/docs/mining-zilminer.md

 The **minimum** requirements for running **ZilMiners** are:

 - x64 Operating system (Ubuntu or Windows)
-- Dual core processor or later
+- Dual-core processor or later
 - 4GB DDR3 RAM or higher
-- Any GPUs with at least 2 GB vRAM
+- Any GPUs with at least 2 GB RAM

 ## GPU Driver Setup for ZilMiner